cmenseau/spring-tf-gcp/README.md

 ## Pulling the app from Artifact Regitry and starting it

 A Service Account is attached to the Compute Engine instance, it has permissions to impersonate a service account with read access to Artifact Registry.
-Here's how to set up this account with IAM permissions :
+Here's how to set up these 2 accounts with IAM permissions :

-Create service account :
+Create 2 service accounts :
 ```
-resource "google_service_account" "service_account" {
+resource "google_service_account" "app_instance_account" {
     account_id   = "my-compute-engine-account"
+    display_name = "Service Account attached to Compute Engine"
+}

+resource "google_service_account" "registry_reader" {
+    account_id   = "artifact-registry-reader"
-  display_name = "Service Account for Compute Engine to access Artifact Registry"
+    display_name = "Service Account used to access Artifact Registry"
 }
 ```